revanth83/revanth83.github.io/_posts/2025-12-22-bank_marketing_causal_regression_v2.md

-# Chapter 4 — Linear Regression for Causal Inference
+# Linear Regression for Causal Inference
 ## Bank Marketing Case Study

 This notebook illustrates **Chapter 4 of Matheus Facure’s _Causal Inference in Python_**